syagawa/cameyamasan/README.md

 ### B. Use Wi-Fi router

 Check Wi-Fi router ssid and password.
-Put ssid and password in py/variables.py.
+Write ssid and ps in py/variables.py.

 ## Usage